Conditioned place preference

 Humans have also been shown to develop conditioned place preferences; for example, people taking therapeutic doses of amphetamine develop a CPP for where they consumed the drug.

+The CPP effects of many drugs have been reviewed.

 Conditioning procedure

-As in Pavlovian conditioning, an initially neutral stimulus, in this case, environmental cues, is repeatedly paired with an unconditioned stimulus that naturally produces a response prior to conditioning (the unconditioned response).
+As in Pavlovian conditioning, an initial neutral stimulus, in this case, environmental cues, is repeatedly paired with an unconditioned stimulus that naturally produces a response prior to conditioning (the unconditioned response).
 Over time and pairings, the neutral stimulus will come to elicit responses similar to the unconditioned response.
 In conditioned place preference, the unconditioned stimulus could be any number of things including food pellets, water, sweet fluid, novel toys, social interaction, drug intoxication, drug withdrawal, foot shock, illness, wheel running or copulation.
 The initially neutral environmental cues become associated with the motivational properties of the unconditioned stimulus leading to either approach or avoidance of the environment.
-Often in practice there is a control and treatment group used to strengthen the ability to make causal claims from the results.
+Often in practice, there is a control and treatment group used to strengthen the ability to make causal claims from the results.
 The treatment group is administered the unconditioned stimulus while the control group is given saline or nothing to control for all elements of the procedure.

 Apparatus

 The conditioned place preference protocol makes use of an apparatus that contains two or more compartments or areas.
 These two compartments are designed so that the animal can discriminate between them.
-Differently patterned walls or floors or different types of floor texture may be used to ensure the animal can discriminate between the compartments.
+Differently patterned walls or floors or different types of floor textures may be used to ensure the animal can discriminate between the compartments.

 Steps to conditioning place preference or aversion

-Conditioned place preference involves three phases: habituation, conditioning and preference testing.
+Conditioned place preference involves three phases: habituation, conditioning, and preference testing.

 Habituation

-In the habituation procedure the animal is given a chance to explore the apparatus.
+In the habituation procedure, the animal is given a chance to explore the apparatus.
 This is done to reduce the effects of novelty and usually consists of one five-minute trial.

 Conditioning

-In the conditioning phase the unconditioned stimulus (e.g. morphine) is administered to the animal (usually a mouse or rat) in the treatment group.
+In the conditioning phase, the unconditioned stimulus (e.g. morphine) is administered to the animal (usually a mouse or rat) in the treatment group.
 In this phase of the procedure the animal is only allowed access to one compartment of the apparatus.
 This compartment will become associated with the motivational effects of the unconditioned stimulus.
-The environment will come to elicit approach or avoidance-withdrawal depending on the nature of the unconditioned stimulus.
+The environment will come to elicit an approach or avoidance-withdrawal depending on the nature of the unconditioned stimulus.
 The conditioning procedure usually consists of eight or more five-minute sessions.

 Preference testing

 In the preference testing phase, the animal is allowed unrestricted access to all compartments of the apparatus.
 During the test, the time a subject spends in each compartment is measured in seconds.
 Modern protocols utilize commercial automated tracking systems to measure the time; however, manual measurement is also used.
-Statistical testing is used to determine whether a significant difference in time is present when compared to either a control group, or the pre-conditioning time of the same group (baseline value).
+Statistical testing is used to determine whether a significant difference in time is present when compared to either a control group or the pre-conditioning time of the same group (baseline value).
 Strength of conditioning is inferred by the magnitude of the difference or in the amount of time taken for the response to show extinction.